Doist/bitmapist/README.markdown

 * Has user 123 been online today?
 This week?
 This month?
 * Has user 123 performed action "X"?
-* How many users have been active have this month?
+* How many users have been active this month?
 This hour?
 * How many unique users have performed action "X" this week?
 * How many % of users that were active last week are still active?
 * How many % of users that were active last month are still active this month?